a-b-street/abstreet/docs/articles/map/article.md

   - OSM ways cross many intersections, so treat points with multiple ways and the points at the beginning and end of a way as intersections, then split the way into road segments between two intersections.
-  - There's some mangling to try to simplify roundabouts
   - This phase remembers which road segment is the beginning and end of the OSM way, for per-lane turn restrictions later
 - `clip.rs`: Clip the map to the boundary polygon